 One caveat is that an instance of an exporter is created and immediately thrown away.
 Therefore, exporters should not perform any computationally heavy work during instantiation/configuration.

-Note: Zeebe creates an isolated class loader for every JAR referenced by exporter configurations - that is, only once per JAR.
+Zeebe creates a single isolated class loader for every JAR referenced by exporter configurations.
 If the same JAR is reused to define different exporters, these will share the same class loader.

-This has some nice properties, primarily that different exporters can depend on the same third party libraries without having to worry about versions, or class name collisions.
+Therefore, different exporters can depend on the same third-party libraries without worrying about versions or class name collisions.

 Additionally, exporters use the system class loader for system classes, or classes packaged as part of the Zeebe JAR.